Burgess Meredith as Ernie Pyle

 - Indiana University School of Journalism page on the anniversary of Pyle’s death, via the Internet Archive’s Wayback Machine.
 (The university changed the names of the School of Journalism, 1982-2013, and its web server, to “Media School,” disabling its earlier pages in tribute to distinguished alumnus Pyle, although material about him can still be found by searching the site)

 - Indiana School of Journalism collection of war columns by Pyle, via the Internet Archive’s “Wayback Machine.”

 - Pyle’s column about “The Story of G.I.
 Joe”, via the Internet Archive’s “Wayback Machine.”

 Pyle died in action on April 18, 1945, just months before the release of “The Story of G.I.
 Joe.”

-In 1958, the radio program “Biographies in Sound” told his story, Ernie Pyle: Typewriter in a Foxhole.
+In 1958, the radio program “Biography in Sound” told his story, Ernie Pyle: Typewriter in a Foxhole.
 About a half hour into the 50-minute broadcast, there’s a fine reading of Pyle’s famous dispatch, “The Death of Capt.
 Waskow,” which you also can read for yourself at the PBS “Reporting America at War” site.

 Update Jan.
 26, 2015: Veteran oldtime radio podcaster Bob Camardella’s Boxcars711 recently presented an Ernie Pyle bio-drama that I hadn’t found in other online archives.
 Featuring Burgess Meredith in (and as) “Mr. Pyle,” it was written in 1945 by one of radio’s top dramatists, Arch Oboler, who clearly appreciated Pyle’s skill as a storyteller.